JoaquinGianan/temp_cap_ec2/README.md

 # Project Network Analytics Fourthbrain - Network Analytics

+This is the docker/container test of our capstone deployment

 For this Capstone project we are using data fron the University of Nevada.

 Specifically, their Reno Intrusion Detection Dataset (UNR-IDD).